 - If there is a Facility Trainer at your facility you may request training from them.
 AROC plays no part in this training, except to send resources and exams when needed.

 What happens if I fail the exam?

-AROC will give you a further chance to pass the exam if you fail.
+Your exam key provides for three chances to pass the exam before it expires.
 Note, if you are a new user of the FIM™ or WeeFIM® instrument you are required to attend a training workshop before attempting the exam.
 It is also wise to study the manual before attempting the exam.

 Who should I contact if I have a clinical question regarding the FIM™instrument?